 Google Kubernetes Engine

-This example demonstrates how to use Istio's multicluster feature to join 2 Google Kubernetes Engine clusters together, using the multicluster installation instructions.
+This example demonstrates how to use Istio's multicluster feature to join 2 Google Kubernetes Engine2 clusters together, using the multicluster installation instructions3.

 Before you begin